Dair Mar Elia (the Monastery of St. Elijah)

 monastery kitchen

 This picture is taken from in front of the lone window to the sanctuary, but looking a bit to the left.
 In this picture, you can see the kitchen, the cells/rooms for the monks, the cistern, and that one room with the window with the holes in it.
 Also noticeable in this picture is the junk yard in the background.
 I am pleased that I captured that in this photo, because a lot of articles speak of this car graveyard, but I did not see any pictures of it.
-If you zoom in, you can see some old tanks, busses, cars, and other vehicles.
+If you zoom in, you can see some old tanks, buses, cars, and other vehicles.

 monastery exterior